 Studio

-Micah Purnell is an award-winning graphic designer, creative director, artist and author based in Manchester, working across books, brands, campaigns and public space.
+Micah Purnell is an award-winning graphic designer, creative director, artist and author based in Manchester.
+His work spans books, brands, campaigns and public space, creating concept-led communication that is clear, memorable and human.

-For more than 25 years, he has collaborated with cultural institutions, charities, universities, public bodies and commercial organisations to create work that is clear, memorable and built to connect with people.
-His practice spans editorial and book design, brand identity, advertising, public messaging and large-scale public art.
+For more than 25 years, he has collaborated with cultural institutions, charities, universities, public bodies and commercial organisations.
+Projects range from editorial and book design to brand identity, advertising, public messaging and large-scale public art.

-Working independently and in collaboration with a trusted network of illustrators, photographers, animators, writers and developers, projects can scale from a single publication to a national campaign.
+Working independently and with a trusted network of illustrators, photographers, animators, writers and developers, projects can scale from individual publications to national campaigns.

 Services